-- 4. Other looked after girls' and girls' who have been adopted (or made subject to child arrangements order or special guardianship orders) immediately following having been looked after. - 5.
+- 4. Other looked after girls' and girls' who have been adopted (or made subject to child arrangements order or special guardianship orders) immediately following having been looked after or in state care in the UK or abroad. - 5.
 Catechumens and baptised children of Eastern/Orthodox Churches where the application has a certificate of baptism or a certificate of entry into the order of Catechumens. - 6.
 Christians as evidenced either by a certificate of baptism or by a letter confirming membership of the faith community from the applicant's vicar, priest or equivalent religious leader. - 7.
 Children of other faiths" means children who are members of a religious community that does not fall within the definition of 'other Christian denominations' and which falls within the definition of a religion for the purposes of charity law.
 The Charities Act 2011 defines religion to include: - A religion which involves belief in more than one God, and - A religion which does not involve belief in a God.